dhis2/dhis2-docs/src/user/using-the-maps-app.md

 ![](resources/images/maps/maps_download.png)

+You will enter a "download mode" where you can adjust the map layout before you download the image.
+The left column gives you the following options:

+- **Show map name**: Select if you want to include the map name or not.
+This option is only available if the map is saved.
+To change the name, exit download mode and select _File_ > _Rename_.
+- **Show map description**: Select if you want to include the map description or not.
+  This option is only available if a map description was added when the map was saved.
+To change the map description, exit download mode and select _File_ > _Rename_.
+- **Show legend**: Select if you want to include the map legend.
+If the map includes more than one layer, you can select the visibility for each legend.
+- **Show overview map**: Select if you want to include an overview map (often named inset map).
+This option will be disabled if there is not enough room for it in the right column.
+- **Show north arrow**: Select to include a north arrow on the map.
+The default position is the lower right corner of the map, but you can change it to another corner.
+- Click **Download** to download your map.

+Resize your browser window to change the map dimensions.
+You can also reposition both the main map and the overview map.

 Map download is not supported in Internet Explorer or Safari, we recommend to use Google Chrome or Firefox.

-1. Select if you want to include the map name or not.
-This option is only available if the map is saved.

-2. Select if you want to include the map legend.
-You can position the legend in one of the 4 corners of your map.

-3. Click **Download** to download your map.

 ## Search for a location { #using_maps_search }